On their own, newsletters can be a valuable tool in your marketing toolbox.

 Email addresses are valuable

-Many businesses don’t capture email address.
-Of the ones that do, many of those use it to carry out business for a specific transaction.
+Many businesses don’t capture an email address.
+Many of those that do don’t use them for marketing.
 So getting an email address can be the easy part.
 The hard part is using that address and making it useful to your business and that you give value to your customer.

 Because email addresses are so valuable to a business, they should be treated with care.
 Misusing them can result in spam filters blocking your emails or complaints being made and your business being reported for breaches of any relevant legislation.